 We have collaborated on a number of projects including the Green Ribbon campaign, our Solstice Wellbeing Day in June and other private and public Coillte events.

-The programme was adapted based on Branching Out which was successfully applied by the Forestry Commission in Scotland.
+Woodlands For Health is an innovative project developed by Coillte in partnership with Mental Health Ireland, HSE and Wicklow Mental Health Association based on Branching Out which was successfully applied by the Forestry Commission in Scotland.

-We run three high potential businesses, Forestry, Land Solutions and Medite Smartply, which delivered earnings (EBITDA) of €89.6 million in 2015.
+We run three high potential businesses, Forestry, Land Solutions and Medite Smartply, which delivered earnings (EBITDA) of €98.3 million in 2016.